aromatherapy craftersHome AboutAbout Us contact usContact Us linksLinks advertiseAdvertise site mapSite Map searchSite Search

 Being a relatively dangerous craft it would strongly recommend that you read up a bit about the dangers and precautions before you get started.

-candle classes
+candle making classes